nuggreat/kOS-scripts/Staging Examples/1) Flamedout/OVERVIEW.md

 [lib](unfiltered_engine_list.ks) / [example](unfiltered_engine_list_example.ks)

 This method simply checks the list of all engines on the vessel for any that are flamed out.
-This method will only stage when there are flamed out engines.
+It also stage if there are no active engines.

 ### filtered engine list